our fav Wine Shops in Portland, Oregon

 If you're looking for the best wine shops in Portland, Oregon, you already live in one of the best wine cities in the country.
 Sitting at the gateway to the Willamette Valley, home to some of the world's finest Pinot Noir, Portland has a wine retail scene that reflects the region's obsession: independent, knowledgeable, unpretentious, and deeply community-driven.

-This is Oregon Wine Dogs' personal guide to the best wine shops in Portland.
+This is Oregon Wine Dogs' personal guide to the best wine shops and wine bars in Portland.
 We've spent time at each of these spots, and we recommend all of them without hesitation.

 When someone asks for the best wine shop in Portland for sheer range and depth, the answer is Vinopolis, and it isn't particularly close.